KhronosGroup/VulkanTools-ForSC/vkvalidator/README.md

 <BR />

 ## Building
-The Vulkan Validator is part of the LunarG [VulkanTools](https://github.com/LunarG/VulkanTools) GitHub respository.
+VIA is part of the LunarG [VulkanTools](https://github.com/LunarG/VulkanTools) GitHub respository.
 Since it is one of many tools in this repository, it is built with all the other tools by following the instructions in the [BuilidVT.md](https://github.com/LunarG/VulkanTools/blob/master/BUILDVT.md) file at the top of the source tree.